Clockwise from top left: Uphill Ambassadors Di Hartrup – Mags Black – Debbie Herbert – Joely & Bethan

 Danny was born in Dundee in 1950 with cerebral palsy.
 He began competitive wheelchair racing at the age of 32, in the days before special racing chairs or Paralympic Games.
 He raced for 10 years, becoming known as one of the finest foot-pushing wheelchair racers of the time, and he was selected for Seoul Olympics in 1988 and the Barcelona Paralympic Games in 1992.
 One of his racing secrets was to use gun oil, bought in Dundee, to lubricate the spindles of his wheelchair to prevent them from overheating!

 Today Danny uses an electric wheelchair and he has now undertaken two sponsored wheelchair runs around Dundee to raise money for the Uphill Trust.
-He was joined by his wife Liz, also in an electric wheelchair, on this year’s event.
+He was joined by his wife Liz, also in an electric wheelchair in 2017.
 Between them, Danny and Liz have raised almost £2,400 so far.
 Keep on rolling, Danny and Liz!

 Danny, Liz and and their fundraising supporters in Dundee city centre at the end of the sponsored event in 2017